OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/azure-functions/functions-bindings-notification-hubs.md

 {
     log.Info($"C# Queue trigger function processed: {myQueueItem}");

-    // In this example the queue item is a new user to be processed in the form of a JSON string with
+    // In this example hello queue item is a new user toobe processed in hello form of a JSON string with
     // a "name" value.
     //
-    // The JSON format for a native GCM notification is ...
+    // hello JSON format for a native GCM notification is ...
     // { "data": { "message": "notification message" }}

     log.Info($"Sending GCM notification of a new user");
     dynamic user = JsonConvert.DeserializeObject(myQueueItem);
-    string gcmNotificationPayload = "{\"data\": {\"message\": \"A new user wants to be added (" + user.name + ")\" }}";
+    string gcmNotificationPayload = "{\"data\": {\"message\": \"A new user wants toobe added (" + user.name + ")\" }}";
     log.Info($"{gcmNotificationPayload}");
     await notification.AddAsync(new GcmNotification(gcmNotificationPayload));